-Option 2: Apartments on rent in short term rental websites.
+Option 2: Apartments for rent (short term rental websites)

-There are some international websites offering apartments on rent for short term.
+There are some international websites offering apartments for rent for short term.

 They are mainly 2 kinds:

-1. Short term rentals websites similar to the r.e. agencies, they offer a complete brokerage service, they manage the listings, they make the check-in/out and they deal with the payments.
+1. Short term rental websites: similar to the r.e. agencies, offer a complete brokerage service that manage the listings.
+They handle the check-in/out and they deal with the payments.
 You have a “quality guarantee” for the service and the apartment.

 International short term rent websites with many apartments in Milan (you pay the commission to the agency):

-2. Short term rentals websites where the landlord can publish directly the his listing, with the pictures and the description of his property.
-The website is just promoting the apartments, the landlord receives the booking and the client contact details once the tenant pays the fee to the website via credit card.
-The tenant will deal directly with the owner about the lease agreement, the payment, the check-in/out.
+2. Short term rental websites where the landlord can publish directly to his listing.
+With pictures and a description of his property.
+The website is just promoting the apartments.
+The landlord receives the booking and the client is contacted with the details once the tenant pays the fee to the website via credit card.
+The tenant will deal directly with the owner about the lease agreement, the payment, and the check-in/out.

 The main international websites with apartments directly from the owners (you pay the booking fee to the website):